-Petroleum oils and automobiles were major factors behind the Philippines’ highest trade deficits by product, while China and South Korea placed first and second respectively among trade partners with which the Philippines posted the highest negative trade balances.
+Petroleum oils, mobile phones, cars, wheat and medications were major factors driving the Philippines’ highest trade deficits by product.
+China, Indonesia, South Korea, Taiwan and Malaysia took the top 5 places among major trade partners resulting in the Philippines’ the highest negative trade balances.

-To put the Philippines’ -$47.6 billion trade deficit metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$79 billion at March 2019.
-The Philippines’ external debt is the equivalent of almost twice its negative international trade balance.
+To put the Philippines’ most recent -$28.9 billion trade deficit metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$83.6 billion one year earlier.
+Based on that metric, the Philippines’ external debt is the equivalent of almost three times its negative international trade balance.

 Top Filipino Trade Balances by Product and Country

 The following 10 major products generated a surplus subtotal of $19.3 billion for the Philippines in its global trade during 2020.
 Metrics listed below highlight the Philippines’ strongest competitive advantages over worldwide trading partners.

 - Integrated circuits/microassemblies: US$7.1 billion (Up 1,289% since 2013)